HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/bayesian/blackjax.rst

 * ``delete_fraction``: Fraction of live points allowed to be deleted.
 The more deleted points, the higher the risk of getting stuck at a local minimum, but the lower the memory usage.
 This setting is analogous to ``min_live_points`` in an :ref:`UltraNest fit <ultranest_fit>`, in that a ``delete_fraction`` of 0.5 is equivalent to 250 ``min_live_points``.
 * ``log_precision``: Termination ratio.
 This setting is analogous to ``frac_remain`` in an :ref:`UltraNest fit <ultranest_fit>`, in that a ``log_precision`` of -3 would be equivalent to a ``frac_remain`` of 0.001.
 * ``posterior_resampling_seed``: Random seed used when resampling posterior samples.
 Fixing this seed ensures reproducible posterior replicas for a given nested sampling run.
-* ``seed``: Global random seed for the BlackJAX nested sampler.
+* ``blackjax_seed``: Global random seed for the BlackJAX nested sampler.
 Setting this seed makes the nested sampling reproducible.

 Running on GPU
 ^^^^^^^^^^^^^^